iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.ascent.phr 5 reviews"/>
 </p>

+> Really good app, better than most I have used...<br> :date: __2021-02-10 23:06:48__

+> So easy to download and use.
+Should you need any help or advice the Staff are most friendly and understanding.<br> :date: __2021-02-09 16:23:35__

+> Easy to use you can also leave notes for your surgery to sort for you too...perfect for me...you can view personal info about yourself and it has a password to secure all personal information 🙂<br> :date: __2021-02-09 09:17:51__

 > Always easy to use and keeps you up to date at all times.<br> :date: __2021-01-31 19:05:27__

 > very good<br> :date: __2021-01-30 17:10:52__